NextronSystems/analysis-cockpit-manual/usage/setup-guide.rst

    :alt: Network Configuration II

-Enter the IP address that Analysis Cockpit should use and optimally directly add a netmask in CIDR notation. (see below) If you don’t append the netmask, you’ll be asked for a network mask in the following dialogue.
+Enter the IP address that Analysis Cockpit should use and optimally directly add a netmask in CIDR notation. (see below) If you don't append the netmask, you'll be asked for a network mask in the following dialogue.

 .. figure:: ../images/image15.png